Grammarly Free vs. Pro (Put to the Test in 2026)

 • cannot replace a proofreader

-Who Is Grammarly Premium Best For?
+Who Is Grammarly Pro Best For?

-Grammarly Free vs. Premium (Feature Comparison)
+Grammarly Free vs. Pro (Feature Comparison)

 We’ll look at features that fall under the following seven categories Grammarly has established: